-Article 18 — Cointegration Pairs Trading on NSE: Reliance-ONGC as a Worked Example
+Article 18 — Cointegration Pairs Trading on NSE: An Educational Walkthrough

 The core idea.
 Two non-stationary price series can have a stationary linear combination (the spread).
-If the spread reverts to its mean, you can profit by shorting when it's high and longing when it's low.
+If the spread reverts to its mean, a pairs-trading framework can in principle profit from the divergence-then-convergence cycle.
+The methodology below describes the analytical workflow; it is not a recommendation on any specific pair.

 The Engle-Granger 2-step procedure